Plagiarism & related forms of cheating

 All allegations of plagiarism will be investigated and may result in action being taken under the College’s Misconduct Regulations.
 A substantiated charge of plagiarism will result in a penalty being imposed: this may range from a mark of zero for the assessed work to expulsion from the College.

-Turnitin is a plagiarism detection and avoidance tool.
-When used in the correct way it can help you avoid plagiarism.
+Turnitin when used in the correct way can help you avoid plagiarism.
 It also assists tutors in identifying work that has been plagiarised.

-Turnitin creates a plagiarism report when work is submitted, giving you and markers an overall percentage (your Originality Score), and also a detailed report showing where it has identified matches between your submission and a variety of sources.
+Turnitin creates a Similarity report when work is submitted, giving you and markers an overall percentage (your Similarity score), and also a detailed report showing where it has identified matches between your submission and a variety of sources.

 It is important to remember: